Sahar201/Kanban_Board-main/README.md

 # About the Project

 This project was developed during my training at Mindset as the final project of the program.
-It was a special experience because it marked my first time working within a team, and I had the honor of serving as the Team Leader.
+It was a special experience because it marked my first time working within a team.

 #Key Features